ZansatVIII/ZansatVIII-Arduino/README.md

 - **A Servo System** For Directing the fall of the probe by adjusting the parachute

 ### Libraries used:
+- QMC5883LCompass library
-- Adafruit libraries for the BME and HMC sensors
+- Adafruit libraries for the BME sensor
 - Tinygps
-- Other basic Arduino libraries (SPI,Wire,SoftwareSerial )
+- Other basic Arduino libraries (SPI,Wire,SoftwareSerial,Sd,Servo )

 ### [Visit our site](https://www.zansat-viii.nl) for more about our project